api-platform/docs/core/data-providers.md

 ## Community Data Providers

 If you don't want to use the built-in Doctrine system, alternative approaches which offer an integration with API Platform exist.
-For instance, [Pomm](http://www.pomm-project.org/) is a database access framework for PHP dedicated to PostgreSQL.
-The bundle to integrate it with API Platform can be found [here](https://github.com/pomm-project/pomm-api-platform).
+* [Pomm Data Provider](https://github.com/pomm-project/pomm-api-platform): ([Pomm](http://www.pomm-project.org/) is a database access framework dedicated to PostgreSQL database.